adedomin/CSC450-project-proposal/final/final.md

 As a result, Microsoft prefers to call more than just a shell, but a whole "automation and configuration management framework."
 One that is capable of handling structured data such as JSON, XML, CSV, etc, REST APIs, and object models.

-Tools like Ansible, aren't quite shells, but are domain specific languages which solve similar problems.
+Tools like Ansible, are not quite shells, but are domain specific languages which solve similar problems.
-Ansible, et al, use code generation and a yaml playbook file to construct python code;
+Ansible and Salt Stack use code generation--and a structured document playbook file, to construct python code.
-since python is a general purpose language, it handles structured and typed data much better than shell code.
+Since python is a general purpose language, it handles structured and typed data much better than shell code.
 As a result, powerful modules for system administration, configuration and interaction with web services have made it a formidable automation tool.

 1.1.
 Service-oriented Architecture